In Like Manner

 Conclusion: Daniel 7:13–14 is clearly describing Jesus’s second coming in AD 70…not his ascension in AD 33.

-For more about this subject, and a whole lot more, see my book The End Is Here, available summer 2024.
+For more about this subject, and a whole lot more, see my book The End Is Here: How the New Testament’s Prophecies Were Fulfilled.

 Alex Polyak, The Bible Fulfilled 2/9/24